ckids-datafirst/website/content/projects/2020-Fall/202/index.md

 ---
 !ProjectPage
 authors:
 - Sara Melotte
 - Devendra Swami
 - Jacob Bickman
 - Jae Young Kim
 - Kevin Tsang
 - Marlon Twyman
 categories: &id001
 - Fall 2020
 - Online Communication
 - Data Science Infrastructure
+- Featured
 - Best Interdisciplinary Data Science Team
 - Online Communication
 - Data Science Infrastructure
-date: "2020-01-01 00:00:00"
+date: '2020-01-01 00:00:00'
 external_link: null
 image: null
 slides: null
-summary:
-  "The Kaggle.com competition ecosystem is a rich and active community with\
+summary: "The Kaggle.com competition ecosystem is a rich and active community with\
   \ a designed Progression System that uses performance medals to rank and differentiate\
   \ users into tiers.
 However, winning performance medals in Kaggle is more complex\
   \ than it appears.
 Users are bound by the available competitions, characteristics\